Skip to content

 The site: nothing.
 No comparison to that competitor, or any competitor, anywhere on it.

 What AI returnedIt built the comparison out of third parties: a "vendor vs vendor" review blog, G2 and Capterra user reviews, and an analyst ranking republished on a press wire.
-The verdict, that the rival wins on some things and the vendor on others, was authored entirely by people the vendor doesn't control.
+The verdict, that the rival wins on some things and the vendor on others, was shaped largely by people the vendor doesn't control.

 "X vs Y" review blogG2Capterraanalyst ranking via PR wire

-Size doesn't save you.
-The biggest companies were the worst.
+Being big doesn't help.
+The largest companies answered the worst.

 The obvious assumption is that well-resourced enterprises, with big content teams, do this better.
-They don't.
-They do it worse.
+They did it worse.

 SegmentCompaniesAnswered on site (median)Explained how